JuhyunLee0/ask-with-voice/readme.md

 3. Prep the env file: Change the name of `env.sample` file to `.env`.
 4. Configure the Environment Variable: Fill in the `.env` file with appropriate values.
 5. Start the application: `streamlit run main.py`
+6. Optional:
+    - change the `silence_threshold` variable inside `services/record_audio.py` to change the threshold for stop recording.
-6. Optional: change `aoai_tts_voice_name` variable inside `main.py` to change the voice profile.
+    - change the `default_system_message` variable inside `services/aoai_gpt.py` to change the system prompt.

 ## Usage

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed ut perspiciatis unde omnis iste natus error sit voluptatem accusantium doloremque laudantium.
+- click on the mic button and begin speaking when `listening` text shows up
+- stay silent will stop the recording, and begin transcribing the audio
+- it will then ask the GPT for answer and respond in text + audio.

 ## Contributing